wwcodemanila/WWCodeManila-HTML.CSS/getting_started/install_tools.md

 ## Required tools

-!> Before attending Ruby study groups, please make sure to install the needed tools.
+!> Before attending HTML &amp; CSS study groups, please make sure to install the needed tools.
 You will not be able to participate in the activities without these.

 ### Text editors

-Ruby does not require an IDE.
+HTML &amp; CSS does not require an IDE.
 You can opt to use one of these as your text editor (or your own choice).

 - [Sublime Text](https://www.sublimetext.com/) (all platforms)